 This course will serve as an introduction to physical/biological anthropology, i.e. the study of humans as biological organisms.
 We will explore relevant theories and methodologies utilized in this field.
 Topics to be covered are HUMAN genetics, evolution, variation, and behavioral ecology, as well as PRIMATE evolution and behavioral ecology.

 Students will demonstrate:

-TEXTBOOKS (Available at Bookstore):
+TEXTBOOKS (Available at Bookstore or online):

 3 exams @ 25% each 75